LearnOnDemandSystems/docs/lod/cloud-credential-pool.md

 ### Move Credentials

-Credentials can be moved from a Credential Pool, to another Credential Pool in Lab on Demand.
+Credentials can be moved from a Credential Pool, to another Credential Pool in Skillable Studio.

 1. Select **Move Credentials** at the top of the page.